pyOpenSci/python-package-guide/documentation/hosting-tools/website-hosting-optimizing-your-docs.md

 # Optimizing your documentation so search engines (and other users) find it

-If you are interested in more people finding your package, you may want to add some core sphinx extensions (and theme settings) that will help search engines such as Google find your documentation.
+If you are interested in more people finding your package, you may want to add some core Sphinx extensions (and theme settings) that will help search engines such as Google find your documentation.

 ### Google Analytics